 Gratitude: Recognizing the good in one another, in oneself, appreciating the land, history and traditions of camp and the Jewish people.
 Our community will express gratitude through their words and actions.

-Social Responsibility: Develop an awareness of and an appreciation for community and our own told in participating and contributing to the betterment of our Sabra community and home community as well as the Jewish community as a whole.
+Social Responsibility: Develop an awareness of and an appreciation for community and our own role in participating and contributing to the betterment of our Sabra community and home community as well as the Jewish community as a whole.

 Menches: Making our core values part of one’s daily life.